weathermuffin/ckdcatsupplies-site/docs/feline-ckd-philanthropy.md

 {: .lunasays-title }
 > &#x1F63A; Luna Says
 >
 > Neither Dad nor I have any affiliation with or relation to the following organizations, although we have personally donated to some.
-We just happen to think these are good options for payingit forward and helping advance the cause of CKD kitties.
+We just happen to think these are good options for paying it forward and helping advance the cause of CKD kitties.

 ## Buttons Feline Kidney Research Fund, Ohio State University